 Timeout

-The timeout period for a health check.
-During each check, the system sends an HTTP(S) packet and measures the response time.
-If no response is received within the specified timeout period, the check fails.
-You can select a value of 2, 3, 5, or 10 seconds.
+Maximum wait time for a health check response.
+If no response is received within the timeout, the check fails.
+Valid values: 2, 3, 5, or 10 seconds.

 Failure rate

-The percentage of monitoring nodes that must report a failure before the application service is marked as abnormal.
-When the failure rate meets or exceeds this threshold, the service is considered abnormal.
-You can set the threshold to 20%, 50%, 80%, or 100%.
+Percentage of monitoring nodes that must report a failure before an application service is marked unhealthy.
+Valid values: 20%, 50%, 80%, or 100%.

 URL path

-The URL path for the HTTP(S) health check.
-The default value is "/".
+The path for the HTTP(S) health check request.
+The default value is /.

 Enable SNI